Students who are eligible to recieve transportation will automatically be added to a bus route when they are officially enrolled.

 In order to receive transportation, students in kindergarten through fifth grade must live greater than 0.5 mile from school property.
 Students in sixth through twelfth grade must live greater than 1.0 mile from school property.

-Students seeking transportation to or from charter, private, or parochial school must complete our online registration process by Monday, July 4 at 9:30 AM in order to be guaranteed transportation for the beginning of the 22-23 school year.
+Students seeking transportation to or from charter, private, or parochial school must complete our online registration process by Sunday, July 2 in order to be guaranteed transportation for the beginning of the 23-24 school year.
 More information and instructions will be posted on our Non-Public Transportation Info page.

 In general, we will provide transportation according to the calendar adopted by the non-public/private/parochial school.
 However, there are certain days throughout the year that are considered local holidays, and transportation will not be provided for those dates.
 Please see our Non-Public Transportation Info page, and check under the heading "Transportation During Holidays."

 Please remember that all students are required to be outside and visible at the bus stop 5 minutes prior to their scheduled pickup time.

 In most cases, buses are not able to return to stops for students that were not visible at the stop when it was there, as returning will negatively affect the schedule of all other students on the route and subsequent routes.